systemtwo/project-subway/README.markdown

 Design
 ------
 Each client is also a server.
-Servers broadcast their precense, and are then contacted by interested clients.
+Servers are contacted by interested clients.
 After this initial connection, the databases are syncronized.
 As items are added or updated, this synconization continues.

     Server <---{resource list}---> Client

+A proxy is then built on top of the network (which operates separately, on a scheduled basis) which allows web browsers to access the resources.
+Local files are not retrieved by the network, but by direct proxy access.

 Sync Protocol
 -------------
 Packets look like this:
+This is not right :(
+It changed a lot, so don't use the following for any reference

  - Header: single byte
  - Length: short (2 bytes)